Maxssho13/pgnTimeCalculator/README.md

 # pgnTimeCalculator
-Takes chess.com pgn exports and calculates play time
+Takes chess.com pgn exports and calculates play time and other stats